beabeto/inventory-sari-sari-system/README.md

 Main features:
 - update username
 - change password
+- update and save a profile image URL
-- planned support for profile image editing and saving
+- pick a profile image file from the device and save it
+- display the saved profile image in the sidebar on authenticated pages
 - send authenticated requests with Bearer token
 - show success and error feedback
 - clear form after successful update